doolin/arscope/arscope.md

 ~~~~
 @@@ ruby
-def self.by_role role
+def self.by_kind kind
-  if role.present?
+  if kind.present?
-    where(role: role)
+    where(kind: kind)
   else
-    all
+    all # return arel when kind.nil?
   end
 end
 ~~~~